fieldtrip/website/reference/ft_megrealign.md

    cfg.headmodel   = structure, see FT_PREPARE_HEADMODEL

- A source model (i.e. a superficial layer with distributed sources) can be constructed from a headshape file, or from the volume conduction model cfg.spheremesh  = number of dipoles in the source layer (default = 642) cfg.inwardshift = depth of the source layer relative to the headshape
+ A source model (i.e. a superficial layer with distributed sources) can be constructed from a headshape file, or from inner surface of the volume conduction model using FT_PREPARE_SOIURCEMODEL using the following options cfg.spheremesh  = number of dipoles in the source layer (default = 642) cfg.inwardshift = depth of the source layer relative to the headshape
                      surface or volume conduction model (no default